 The ideal home is one that’s efficient, comfortable to live in and affordable.
-One oft-overlooked but surprisingly viable option is living in a mobile home.
+One oft-overlooked but surprisingly viable option is a manufactured home.
 This type of home is a prefabricated structure built in a factory that is transported to a piece of land.
 This makes it an affordable, flexible dwelling for many families and individuals.

 The Pros: Affordable, High-Quality and Eco-Friendly